 Transportation Spur is a common exit.
 It is quite straightforward, although steep at the bottom.
 The pass at the top starts on the right side of Pardon Point, and passes through a gap to the left side where it is easy to scramble out.
 Follow the ridge back to the road.
 The green areas involve heavy scrub, and can be very slow going.
 An alternative is to contour back to Quiera Clearing, which stays below the thick scrub.

 Howards Pass is another reasonably straightforward route, although the pass is incorrectly marked on the second edition map.
 Climb Barrons Crown, and continue up the ridge.
 At the top keep to the right of the ridge line (north) and you will be in a steep creek bed.
 The pass is just on the south side of the creek bed (not north, as indicated on some maps), with a small scramble through the top line of cliffs.
 The tops are very scrubby, and a compass bearing of 280 degrees will get you to Tullyangela Creek.
 Follow the creek to the clearing (private property).

 In Ettrema Creek itself, there are good campsites on the two sets of bends in Ettrema Creek downstream of the Bullfrog junction.
 There was a good campsite at the Myall Creek junction, though it has been somewhat taken over by nettles in recent times.
 There is still enough of a grassy area for a couple of tents.
-Other campsites include: at the Jones Creek junction, at a sandy bend at around MGA456266 (AMG455264), and at the Tullyangela Creek junction.
+Other campsites include: at the Jones Creek junction; at a sandy bend at around MGA456266 (AMG455264); opposite Gallows Gully; and at the Tullyangela Creek junction.